 The Iowa Newspaper Association annually honors deserving individuals with two prestigious awards: the Master Editor-Publisher award and the Distinguished Service Award.
 Both awards are presented to recipients during the association's annual convention in February.

-Recipients were announced February 2 at the 2023 INA Awards Banquet.
+Recipients were announced February 6 at the 2025 INA Awards Ceremony.

 Each year's honorees are selected by past recipients of the awards.